pilleatus/orientdb-tutorial-distributed-database/README.md

 On the OrientDB Manual Sites are already the basics good explained, to understand how a distributed System works. http://orientdb.com/docs/2.0/orientdb.wiki/Distributed-Architecture.html
-In this Tutorial we will make an implementation of the example in the doc's.
+In this Tutorial we will make an implementation, similar to the example in the OrientDB doc's.

 ![Figure 1-1](https://github.com/pilleatus/orientdb-tutorial-distributed-database/blob/master/gitbook/images/schema.png?raw=true)